openearth/sealevel/notebooks/analysis/gtsm/README.md

 - `monthlymean_gtsm_psmsl-{id}.csv`: monthly tidal corrections for mean sea level.
 - `yearlymean_gtsm_psmsl-{id}.csv`: annual tidal corrections for the mean sea level.
 - `yearlymeanOLS_gtsm_psmsl-{id}.csv`: annual tidal corrections based
-  on a harmoni analysis through the reanalysis data (see details below).
+  on a harmonic analysis through the reanalysis data (see details below).
-- `df_OLSmodelstats_year.csv`: overview of the phase and amplitude of the harmonic analysis of all the stations, also includes the equilibrium tidal amplitude.
+  - `df_OLSmodelstats_year.csv`: an overview of the phase and amplitude of the harmonic analysis of all the stations, also includes the equilibrium tidal amplitude.

-All files are stored in csv files, using a `,` as field seperator and `.` as decimal separator.
+All files are stored in `.csv` files, using a `,` as field separator and `.` as decimal separator.
 Time is stored as `YYYY` for the annual series and as `YYYY-MM` for the monthly series.